opticdev/optic/projects/optic-ci-checks/README.md

 optic-ci compare --from main:openapi.yaml --to feature/xyz:openapi.yaml
 ```

-When you are just trying to learn how `optic-ci` works, copy your OpenAPI file and run compare on each:
+When you are just trying to learn how `optic-ci` works, make a copy of your OpenAPI file, make a small change, and run compare on both versions:

 ```bash
 optic-ci compare --from openapi-v1.yaml --to openapi-v2.yaml